Brazil plans to allow vaccinated people to not wear face masks -Bolsonaro | Health

 Bolsonaro, who has opposed lockdowns and social distancing despite his country having the second-deadliest coronavirus outbreak, said in a speech that quarantines should be only for infected people.
 "They are useful for people who are infected," he said, adding: "Quarantines are for those who are infected."

-Speaking at a tourism event, he said the pandemic put Brazil's tourism sector in "intensive care" but it was recovering now.
-Almost half a million Brazilians have died from COVID-19 and the country's vaccination program has been slow to get off the ground.
+Health Minister Marcelo Queiroga said Bolsonaro has asked him for a study on the use of masks in Brazil.
+The minister, however, testified this week before a Senate commission of inquiry that masks should be used to prevent transmission.
+He also contradicted Bolsonaro on the use of hydroxychloroquine, saying there was no evidence the anti-malaria drug is effective in treating COVID-19 patients.

+On a weekly webcast to his supporters, Bolsonaro defended the use of chloroquine and said it had helped reduce COVID-19 deaths in Brazil, which he maintained have been over-reported by including fatalities caused by other illnesses.
+More than 480,000 Brazilians have died from COVID-19, the second worst death toll outside of the United States.

+Meanwhile, Brazil's vaccination program has been slow to get off the ground and the Senate inquiry is investigating whether Bolsonaro, a vaccine skeptic, deliberately delayed securing timely supplies.
 Only 23.6% of Brazil's population has received a first dose and just 10.2% have been fully vaccinated with two doses, according to health ministry data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)